 The Company provides for an annual retainer of \$30,000 for non-employee directors for service on its Board and an annual retainer of \$15,000 for non-employee directors for service on the Board of Directors of Nodak Insurance Company, both payable in cash annually.
-Additional retainers were paid in 2017 to directors serving as chairpersons of the Board and its committees as follows: (i) Chair of the Board: \$7,500, (ii) Audit Committee Chair: \$15,000, (iii) Compensation Committee Chair: \$10,000, (iv) Nominating and Corporate Governance Chair: \$5,000, and (v) Executive Committee Chair: \$5,000.
-Additional fees of \$1,000 to \$1,500 were paid for attendance at Board and committee meetings.
+Additional retainers of \$4,000 each were paid in 2018 to directors serving as chairpersons of the Board's committees (Audit Committee, Compensation Committee, Nominating and Corporate Governance, and Executive Committee).
+Additional fees of \$1,500 and \$1,000 were paid for attendance at Board meetings and committee meetings, respectively.